AmberSJones/DataViz_2020/README.md

 ![flowplots](/Images/flowplots.png)

 As shown here, a vast majority of water used by the household in this period goes to outdoor uses - generally irrigation of turfgrass by automated sprinkler system along with a relatively small amount of hose use.
-Indoors, toilet flushes and showers consume the most water, with some faucet and clothes washer.
-Note that 'faucet' includes sink use and automatic dishwashing.
+For the 130 gallons used indoor each day, toilet flushes and showers consume the most water, with some faucet and clothes washer.
+Note that 'faucet' includes both sink use and automatic dishwashing.

 ## Outdoor Water Use
 Because of the dominance of outdoor water use, possibilities for reduction are explored and compared to the current baseline.
-The IrrigationCostScenarios script determines monthly watering volume and cost for three scenarios (irrigation = sprinklers = watering.)
+The IrrigationCostScenarios script determines monthly watering volume and cost for three scenarios.
 Note that this analysis is really only applicable to the summer irrigation season.
+(Also note that irrigation = sprinklers = watering.)

-###Scenarios
+### Scenarios
 Three scenarios are considered:
-1. Reducing the rate of irrigation: The need for watering depends on weather as well as soil type, so it can be difficult to broadly prescibe rates and a schedule.
-To conserve water, one [source](https://www.lowes.com/n/how-to/watering-tips) recommends 1 inch of water per week.
-The script determines the monthly water use for 1 inch/week as well as the depth/week for the current baseline using the lot size and assuming that 2/3 of the lot area is watered (because of the house and paved surfaces).
+**1. Reducing the rate of irrigation:** The need for watering depends on weather as well as soil type, so it can be difficult to broadly prescibe rates and a schedule.
+To conserve water, a [general recommendation](https://www.lowes.com/n/how-to/watering-tips) is to water 1 inch of water per week.
+The script determines the monthly water use for 1 inch/week as well as the current depth/week using the given lot size and assuming a fraction of that acreage is watered (because of the house and paved surfaces).
+For this household, the lot size was 0.28 and the lot fraction was estimated as 2/3.
-2. Reducing the irrigated area: This scenario explores water use if the irrigated area were reduced by swapping turfgrass for xeriscaped plants and other elements that do not require watering.
-For this case, the irrigated area was reduced by half
+**2. Reducing the irrigated area:** This scenario explores water use if the irrigated area were reduced by swapping turfgrass for xeriscaped plants and other landscaping elements that do not require watering.
+For this case, the irrigated area was reduced by half.
-3. Both: A final scenario considers reducing both the rate of irrigation as well as the irrigated area.
+**3. Both:** A final scenario considers reducing both the rate of irrigation and the irrigated area.

 ### Pricing
 The City of Providence, UT uses a tiered pricing structure to charge for water use with rates as follows:
 - $23.25 for 10,000 gallons of water (flat rate).
 - $0.75 per 1,000 gallons from 10,001 to 50,000 gallons.
 - $1.50 per 1,000 gallons over 50,000 gallons.

 Using these rates, the pricing for each scenario was determined.

 ### Plots and Illustrations